-If you like to challenge yourself cycling provides so many initial milestones that it’s not surprising that you get the bug because like the exhilaration you first got when you were able to ride in a straight line, cycling gives you so many more skills and goals to master, making it so rewarding when you nail them.
+If you like to challenge yourself cycling provides so many initial milestones that it’s not surprising that you get the bug because it’s like the exhilaration you first got when you were able to ride in a straight line.
+Cycling gives you so many more skills and goals to master, making it so rewarding when you nail them.
 It’s all part of the cycling journey that every cyclist is on.
 So, it’s no surprise that once you get a few of these mastered that you are looking for the next challenge and that’s usually signing up for a cycling event.

 2. You have built a basic level of fitness.

 I remember taking my wife out on her first ride.
-She was recovering for a knee injury that she sustained in a walking trip around Mt Egmont in New Zealand and part of the rehab she was doing involved getting on a stationary trainer and getting some movement and strength back in her knee joint.
+She was recovering from a knee injury that she sustained in a walking trip around Mt Egmont in New Zealand and part of the rehab she was doing involved getting on a stationary trainer and getting some movement and strength back in her knee joint.
 As I was riding at the time, so she thought she would try riding as well.
 We spent a few weeks looking at bikes, and she picked out a nice silver Italian Olmo bike from one of the local bike shops.
 After practising clipping in and out in one of the local car parks, she was ready for her first ride around the scenic and safe Centennial Park in Sydney.
 On her first ride out on the road, Jodie did two laps of the park, and that was enough for her.
-Jodie built her fitness from there, and her first event was a race with the local master’s club.
+Jodie built her fitness from there, and her first event was a race with the local masters club.
 She went on to win medals at State and National level as a women’s masters rider, but she started with just these two laps at Centennial Park.

-With a basic level of fitness, you may find that having a good day out being active and enjoying the ambience of one of the shorter rides like Bicycle Network’s 20 or 50 km options of the Around the Bay ride with your family or friends, or even on your own is enough for you.
+With a basic level of fitness, you may find that having a good day out being active and enjoying the ambiance of one of the shorter rides like Bicycle Network’s 20 or 50 km options of the Around the Bay ride with your family or friends, or even on your own is enough for you.
 Or, you may be looking for more of a challenge and take on one of the medium or longer distance cycling events like the Bicycle Network’s Newcrest Orange Challenge 70 or 100km options or the Around the Bay 100 or 135 km options.
 After a few events, you might be inspired to take on the more challenging Around the Bay 210, 250 or 300 km events or the epic 230 km Peaks Challenge Falls Creek.
 There are other events as well, like the L’Etape Australia.
 Or, be like Jodie and focus your cycling towards racing and join a local racing club and start racing criteriums or roads races.

 Regardless of which event you choose as your first event, you’ll know you are ready once you have built up a basic level of fitness.
 For events around 50km and less, you’ll be able to complete them with just a basic level of fitness without needing much in the way of any specific training.
 For events from 70+ km and above you’ll need to be more committed to your training in preparation for these events.

 As part of our online training centre, we offer many cycling training programs specifically for events from 70+ km and upwards.
 We also offer an apprentice program for people wanting to ride events of 50-70 km events.
-You can check out a list of the training program we offer by clicking here.
+You can check out a list of the training programs we offer by clicking here.
 When you sign up, you get access to these training programs, unlimited email coaching support and join our cycling community of like-minded cyclists around the world.

 3. You have a desire to challenge yourself on the bike.